 Done correctly, PandaDoc enables users to create personalized proposals in a matter of minutes while staying compliant with company branding and design guidelines.

-Document editing & automation
+Document editing and automation

 The PandaDoc document editor closely resembles a word processor or a drag-and-drop style website builder.